paulosjd/aurnapi/readme.md

 Modules in app/data create and populate a database using data obtained by parsing a webpage.
 This page is updated with air quality measurements on an hourly basis with data for over 120 sites within the UK's automatic monitoring network.

 The API gives access to the database.
-It follows REST design principles, providing data in JSON format through endpoints which are detailed at the bottom of this page.
+It follows REST design principles, providing data in JSON format through endpoints detailed at the bottom of this page.

 Install